-B. If a development is located as described in paragraph A, the department may review those aspects of a development within the jurisdiction of the Maine Land Use Regulation Commission if the commission determines that the development is an allowed use within the subdistrict or subdistricts for which it is proposed pursuant to Title 12, section 685 B. A permit from the Maine Land Use Regulation Commission is not required for those aspects of a development approved by the department under this paragraph.
-[2005, c.
-330, §19 (NEW).]
+B.-If a development-is located as described in paragraph-A; the department-may review-those aspects of a development within the jurisdiction of the Maine-Land-Use Regulation Commission of the commission determines that the development is an allowed use within the subdistrict or subdistricts for which it is proposed pursuant to Title 12, section 685-B. A permit from the Maine-Land-Use Regulation Commission is not required for those aspects of a development-approved by the department under this paragraph.
+(2005), c.
+330, 849 (NEW).]

 Review by the department of subsequent modifications to a development approved by the department is required.
-For a development or part of a development within the jurisdiction of the Maine Land Use Regulation Commission, the director of the commission may request and obtain to the requests in a timely manner.
+For a development of a development within the jurisdiction of the Maine Land Use Regulation Commission, the director of the commission may request and obtain technical assistance and recommendations from the department.
+The commissioner shall respond to the requests in a timely manner.
 The recommendations of the department must be considered by the Maine Land Use Regulation Commission in acting upon a development application.

 9. Development within unorganized and deorganized areas.
-A development located within an unorganized or deorganized area, and that is subject to a Concept Plan, Resource Plan or Planned Development District approved or adopted by the former Land Use Regulation Commission or the Land Use Review and Appeals Board pursuant to Title 30-A chapter 304, or any other state or county authority, is exempt from the requirements of this article A.
+A development located within an unorganized or deorganized area, and that is subject to a Concept Plan.
+Resource Plan or Planned Development District approved or adopted by the former Land Use Regulation Commission or the Land Use Review and Appeals Board pursuant to Title 30-A chapter 304, or any other state or county authority, is exempt from the requirements of this article A.